Wytamma/monitauR/README.md

 ### lifecycle of a monitauR script

 1. The script is parsed and the expressions are extracted
-2. Job ID is generated (status set to initialising)
+2. Job ID is generated (status set to initialised)
 3. A future is created (using the Job ID) for each special comment step
 4. Job status is set to running
 5. Script is evaluated and futures are run in sequential order